rtj-dev/Flags/README.md

 ### 3.3 SMTP
 - **Notes**: Trying various different nmap scans `-sT -sX` etc and various timeout intervals yield no results, it's a hard filtered port, likely accessible locally from a web/reverse shell.

-Sure — here's the revised section of your report, keeping your tone but including the points we discussed:

 ----------

 ## 4. Privilege Escalation